mrellipse/toucan/README.md

 This is a multi-project .Net Core template.

-It is structured is designed to help when developing an applicaiton using S.O.L.I.D principles
+Designed to help when developing an SPA application using SOLID principles

 ## Getting Started